apache/systemds-website/download.md

         </tr-->
         </table>

-        <p>Instructions for checking hashes and signatures is indicated on the <a href="http://www.apache.org/info/verification.html">Verifying Apache Software Foundation Releases</a> page.</p>
+        <p>Instructions for checking hashes and signatures is described on the <a href="http://www.apache.org/info/verification.html">Verifying Apache Software Foundation Releases</a> page.</p>
-        <p>You can also retrieve the source files from our git repository by typing :</p>
+        <p>You can also retrieve the source files from our git repository by typing:</p>

         <pre>git clone {{ site.data.project.source_repository_mirror }}</pre>

-        <h4> Using Maven </h4>
+        <h3>Using Maven</h3>

-        <p>We strongly encourage our users to configure a Maven repository mirror closer to their location, please read <a href="http://maven.apache.org/guides/mini/guide-mirror-settings.html">How to Use Mirrors for Repositories</a>.
+        <p>We strongly encourage our users to configure a Maven repository mirror closer to their location.
+Please read <a href="http://maven.apache.org/guides/mini/guide-mirror-settings.html">How to Use Mirrors for Repositories</a>.

-        <strong>Dependencies</strong>
+        <h4>Dependencies</h4>

         <p>Add the following dependencies to your Maven pom.xml.</p>

-        <strong>Server:</strong>
         <pre>&lt;dependency&gt;
     &lt;groupId&gt;org.apache.systemml&lt;/groupId&gt;
     &lt;artifactId&gt;systemml&lt;/artifactId&gt;